-The purpose of this course is to establish the proper approach to environmental assessment.
+The purpose of this course is to examine the NEPA- and NYS SEQRA-based approaches to environmental impact assessment.
 Students will learn how to design a statistically acceptable monitoring program; how to collect samples; how to prepare and preserve samples for analyses; and how to interpret environmental data in the assessment of impacts.

-Prerequisites: ENSC 101, BIOL 360, and one semester of college chemistry lab, MATH 130
+Prerequisites: ENSC 101, BIOL 360, MATH 130, and one semester of college chemistry lab

-ENSC 398-399 Internship
+ENSC 398-399

+Internship